NomicFoundation/hardhat/docs/hardhat-network/reference/README.md

 #### `evm_setAutomine`

 Enables or disables, based on the single boolean argument, the automatic mining of new blocks with each new transaction submitted to the network.
+You can use [`hardhat_getAutomine`](#hardhat_getautomine) to get the current value.
 See also [Mining Modes](../explanation/mining-modes.md).

 #### `evm_setBlockGasLimit`